arielchen07/City-Builder/deliverables/D1/planning.md

    * How do tasks get assigned to team members?
    * How do you determine the status of work from inception to completion?

-We will use notion to keep track of a todo list, task boards etc. We will create weekly milestones to work on.
+We will use Notion to keep track of a todo list, task boards etc. We will create weekly milestones to work on.
 We will plan the milestones out in a chronological order so that completing them will complete the app before the deadline.
 We will break milestones down into smaller objectives for individual members to complete.
 The team has decided what parts of the project they want to work on, so tasks will be assigned based on what part of the project it’s for.
 We will determine smaller objectives to be in progress, completion, or dropped.

 #### Q10: What are the rules regarding how your team works?

 **Communications:**
  * What is the expected frequency?
 What methods/channels will be used?

-Slack: primary mode of contact, everyone is expected to read all messages on the channels related to the team project.
+Slack: primary mode of contact, everyone is expected to read all messages on the channels related to the team project within 24h.
 Zoom: synchronous meetings when necessary

  * If you have a partner project, what is your process for communicating with your partner?

 Weekly Zoom meetings with partner, Slack for more urgent problems/simple questions

 **Collaboration: (Share your responses to Q8 & Q9 from A1)**
  * How are people held accountable for attending meetings, completing action items?
 Is there a moderator or process?
-We expect everyone to let us know beforehand if they won’t be there for a meeting etc, if someone doesn’t join without justified reason/unexpectedly does not deliver on a task then they know that it will reflect on their peer reviews and individual marks.
+We expect everyone to let us know beforehand if they won’t be there for a meeting etc. If someone fails to join meetings without justified reasons or fails to complete assigned tasks without informing the team on time, then they should know that it will reflect on their peer reviews and individual marks.

  * How will you address the issue if one person doesn't contribute or is not responsive?
 Attempt to reach out to them and if they still refuse to respond/not fix their behavior then reflect it in peer reviews and bring it up with TAs.